Midville, Georgia

 Midville is a city in Burke County, Georgia, United States.
 The population was 269 at the 2010 census, and 385 in 2020.
 It is part of the Augusta, Georgia metropolitan area.

 History

 The Georgia General Assembly incorporated Midville as a town in 1877.
 The community was so named on account of its central location between Macon and Savannah.

+Murphree Cemetery contains the grave of John Murphree (1735–1798), who served with John Collier's regiment of North Carolina militia.
+His son, Mills, was interred beside him upon his death in 1815, aged 59.
+Benjamin Brack (1763–1827), another private, is buried in Brack Cemetery at the former Brack plantation near Midville.

 Geography

 Midville is located in the southwest corner of Burke County at (32.821321, -82.236586).
 The southern border of the city is the Ogeechee River, which is also the county line.

 According to the United States Census Bureau, the city has a total area of 5.2 km2, of which 0.02 sqkm, or 0.34%, is water.